JobToRob

 Fresh juice

-MightyFly's new Cento drone is capable of carrying up to 96 small packages in its internal cargo hold and needs two parking spaces for takeoff, landing and automatic unloading.
-The company is working with the FAA to expand the long-haul permit.
+The Cento drone boasts an internal cargo hold that can accommodate up to 96 small packages, and it requires just two parking spaces for takeoff, landing, and automatic unloading.
+The company is currently working with the Federal Aviation Administration (FAA) to expand its long-haul permit, paving the way for commercial cargo transportation.

-The Cento uses a large 161kg carbon airframe when fully loaded with a 45kg payload.
-It is a simple lift-cruise design, using eight pod-mounted lift screws that look a little like a landing skid, and one rear propeller for cruise flight.
-The Cento travels at a top speed of 240 km/h, making it more efficient than road haulage.
+Featuring a large 161kg carbon airframe when fully loaded, the Cento drone employs a simple lift-cruise design.
+It uses eight pod-mounted lift screws and one rear propeller for cruise flight, allowing it to travel at a top speed of 240 km/h.
+This makes it more efficient than traditional road haulage.

-It is stated that the hybrid power plant provides a flight range of 965 km.
-The propulsion system is electric, but an internal combustion engine is used to keep the battery charged during flight.
+The hybrid power plant provides the Cento drone with a flight range of 965 km.
+While the propulsion system is electric, an internal combustion engine is used to keep the battery charged during flight, ensuring consistent performance and energy efficiency.

-MightyFly says the Cento measures 4m x 5m, so once it goes commercial, anyone who can set aside a couple of parking spaces or another flat area of that size will be able to receive and send packages.
-In addition, the user does not need to open the cargo compartment himself, the drone is equipped with an autonomous conveyor belt for issuing / loading parcels.
+Measuring 4m x 5m, the Cento drone can be accommodated by anyone who can set aside a couple of parking spaces or another flat area of that size.
+Users won't need to open the cargo compartment themselves, as the drone is equipped with an autonomous conveyor belt for issuing and loading parcels.

-Flight tests of Cento have been conducted since December.
-The FAA issued a special airworthiness certificate to the company, allowing it to conduct flight tests, but not giving it the right to commercial cargo transportation at this stage.
-The agency has also issued a certificate that grants MightyFly 596 square meters of airspace. km and an altitude ceiling of 1,500 m for testing the drone.
-The company hopes to soon be able to demonstrate a 965km delivery with a 45kg payload, which it says is an "unprecedented feat".
+Flight tests of the Cento drone have been conducted since December, with the FAA issuing a special airworthiness certificate to MightyFly.
+This allows the company to conduct flight tests but does not grant commercial cargo transportation rights at this stage.
+The agency has also issued a certificate granting MightyFly 596 square kilometers of airspace and an altitude ceiling of 1,500 meters for testing the drone.

-MightyFly has not announced a possible start date for commercial deliveries with Cento, saying only that it is "looking for business partnerships to test delivery operations" in the "post-2023" period.
-The company also claims to be working on another craft capable of carrying a 227kg payload.
+MightyFly hopes to soon demonstrate a 965km delivery with a 45kg payload, which it claims is an "unprecedented feat."
+Although the company has not announced a possible start date for commercial deliveries with the Cento drone, it is "looking for business partnerships to test delivery operations" in the "post-2023" period.
+MightyFly is also working on another craft capable of carrying a 227kg payload, further expanding the potential for robot jobs in the cargo transportation industry.

 Share with friends: